hklarner/RnaCancerClassifier/README.md

 that constructs an optimal Boolean classifier for distinguishing between these tissue types in terms of their miRNA fingerprint.

 Mathematically, a classifier is a Boolean expression where a variable represents _high_ or _low_ presence of a particular miRNA.

-The structure of the Boolean expression is constrained by what the types of biochemical circuits that can be synthesized in a laboratory.
+The structure of the Boolean expression should be constrained by the types of biochemical circuits that may be synthesized in a laboratory.

 ## What is a classifier?